-In a small saucepan, combine high quality chicken stock, scallion whites, ginger, Shaoxing wine, soy sauce, white pepper, msg, sugar, and sesame oil.
-Bring to a simmer over medium heat while you prep the rest of your ingredients.
+In a pot over medium high heat, add the chicken stock, scallion whites, ginger, garlic, Shaoxing wine, soy sauce, white pepper, msg, sugar, and sesame oil and mix to combine.
+Bring the broth to a simmer and cook for 5 minutes to infuse the broth with the seasonings and aromatics.

 Use a strainer to remove the aromatics from the broth and strain over the noodles, wontons, and bok choy.
 Garnish with chopped scallions and lots of chili oil!